bgd-labs/aave-proposals-v3/src/20240324_AaveV3Ethereum_FundingUpdatePartB/FundingUpdatePartB.md

 ## Simple Summary

 This publication mainly proposes consolidating DAO assets in preparation of foreseeable DAO expenses.
-There are additional small treasury management actions included in this proposal for house-keeping.
+It is a continuation of governance proposal 44 which was executed in early March of 2024.

 ## Motivation

-In preparation for the upcoming launch of the Merit program and the expected renewal of DAO service providers, this proposal intends to:
+This proposal combined with the previously executed one aim to:

 - Consolidate the DAOs smaller holdings to GHO
 - Swap larger stablecoins holdings for GHO
 - Replenish the stablecoins Reserves in Aave v3
 - Migrate funds from Aave v2 to v3
-- Bridge funds from Polygon to Mainnet

-To reduce governance burden, this proposal also includes withdrawing BAL and CRV from mainnet Aave v3 and v2, as well as withdrawing and bridging them from Polygon Aave v3 to Ethereum.
-All the BAL and CRV included in this proposal will then be transferred to the Aave Liquidity Committee (ALC) for its future allocation on behalf of the DAO.
+- Transfer BAL and CRV to the ALC SAFE

 ## Specification